 Turning now to the Financial Activities and, in particular, the Market.
 Trading conditions continue to be very difficult which hasn't been helped by the loss of the local residents and reduced footfall.
 It is difficult to compare exactly like for like in each year for a variety of reasons.
-For example, income from stall rents, The Skills Centre and the Solar PV FIT show some ups-and-downs whilst overall costs have increased, (a large amount of which is depreciation), so that the loss here for the year is greater than the previous year.
-We have also had to include some of the preliminary costs, and income, associated with The Freeman Centre.
-The Council's 1/20 share has decreased since it is related to specific elements of income.
-However, the losses incurred on all trading activities are more than offset by income generated from the sale of ground leases and the increased value of investments which produced a nett increase in the Freemen's Funds of just under £100,000.
+For example, income from stall rents, The Skills Centre and the Solar PV FIT show some ups-and-downs whilst costs have increased, (a large amount of which is depreciation), so that the loss here for the year is greater than the previous year.
+We have also had to include some of the costs, and income, associated with The Freeman Centre.
+The Council's 1/20 share has reduced to zero since it is related to specific elements of income.
+However, the losses incurred on all trading activities are more than offset by income generated from the sale of ground leases and the increased value of investments which produces a net increase in the Freemen's Funds of just over £615,000 (boosted by a Revaluation of Investment Properties).
 If you have any specific questions regarding the accounts the Treasurer will be attending the Annual General Meeting to answer them.

-The Solar Panels, mentioned earlier, yielded a Feed in Tariff of £32,763 over the year, (£30,590 previously), and also helped to keep our electricity bills down.
+The Solar Panels, mentioned earlier, yielded a Feed in Tariff of £33,820 over the year, (£32,763 previously), and also helped to keep our electricity bills down.
 We haven't applied for any more awards since we haven't added anything further to our installation or extended our other "green" credentials.